Importing and registering a vehicle in Europe can be a complicated journey, especially if the vehicle comes from outside the European Union.

 We answer the most frequently asked questions about importing and registering non-European vehicles.

-Taking into account the cost of fees, technical reports, necessary documentation and type-approval, it could be around 2,000 euros minimum.
+Taking into account the cost of fees, technical reports, necessary documentation and registration, it could be around €2,000 minimum.